cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .language-cpp}

-For each quantity (pT, eta, phi) is there different bins.
-A way to change them is look inside `createEfficiencyPlot(...)` function.
-In a simplifyied version, you are going to see a structure like this:
+For each quantity (pT, eta, phi) we used different bins.
+To change the bins, look inside the `createEfficiencyPlot(...)` function.
+In a simpler version, you'll see a structure like this:

 ~~~
 //Variable bin for pT